 There’s no conspiracy in all this (so far as I know).
 Everybody’s just acting in their own self-interest.

 When you read a book, you get a lot of benefits.
 But big tech doesn’t make a cent from that.
 In fact, Facebook loses an opportunity to sell somebody an ad.
 Facebook, Apple, Microsoft, and Google have increasingly saturated their own territory; now they need to expand into new markets.
-UNESCO helps big tech get a strong foothold in the colonies – oops, I mean, in developing regions — before anyone has a chance to ask: Do we really want our six-year-olds addicted to their phone?
+UNESCO helps big tech get a strong foothold in the colonies – oops, I mean, in developing regions — before anyone has a chance to ask: Do we really want our four-year-olds addicted to their phone?

 Being a colony – even if you’re no longer called that — means you’re there to help the colonizer win bigger profits and more power.
 The colonizers do not wish to create a generation of young people who know too much, ask awkward questions, and dispute whether “answers” provided by the West are really best for them.